 In response to the second wave of COVID-19 infections in Victoira, the Victorian Government has produced this guide detailing which industries may remain open, noting Agricultural industries are permitted to keep operating with a COVID safe plan.

 The National Farmers' Federation has produced a useful guide to help producers manage staff during the COVID-19 response, which has been published on farmhub.com.au

 For detailed information about accessing the Federal Governments JobKeeper payment click here

-If you have staff on a temporary working visa, such as working holiday makers or staff engaged under the Seasonal Work Program and Pacific Labour Scheme, then they may be able to extend their stay to keep working on your property.
-More information can be found from the Department of Home Affairs.
+If you have staff on a temporary working visa, such as working holidaymakers or staff engaged under the Seasonal Work Program and Pacific Labour Scheme, then they may be able to extend their stay to keep working on your property.
+More information can be accessed from the Department of Home Affairs.